jsugg/pytest-vs-jest-test-automation/README.md

 ## Conclusion

-The choice between these two test automation setups largely depends on the specific requirements, existing skillsets, and priorities of the development team.
+The choice between these two test automation setups largely depends on the specific requirements, existing skills, and priorities of the development team.
 Pytest + Selenium might be better suited for teams with Python expertise and a need for extensive customization, while Jest + Playwright could be a better choice for teams focused on fast test execution times and a more modern, user-friendly API.

 ## License